DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-groups.md

 # React Grid - Column Groups

 The Grid component supports the Column Groups.
-You can specify the nested columns to implement multiple levels of columns in your table header.
+You can specify the `children` columns to implement multiple levels of columns in your table header.

 ## Related Plugins